-- User Select (The label will print whenever you click on the label icon) - At each part completion (print a label after each part) - At batch completion (print a label after each batch) - At program completion (print a label after special stripping)
+• User Select (The label will print whenever you click on the label icon )

+- At batch completion (print a label after each batch) - At program completion (print a label after special stripping)

-For more information see section PRINT TIMING on page 87.
+For more information see section PRINT TIMING on page Error!
+Bookmark not defined..